Disneyland in Australia: History

-Unofficial "Australialand" proposal by Development Consolidated P/L
+Unofficial "Australialand" proposal (1960)

+In July 1960, acting Victorian Premier Sir Thomas Maltby was advised by a private local consortium of their plan to develop an unofficial "Australian version of Disneyland" on a greater-than 500 acre site at Geelong Road, Laverton.
+It was proposed the name of the site should be "Australialand".
+The consortium, Development Consolidated Pty Ltd, represented the interests of several prominent lawyers, developers, abattoir operators and department store chain proprietors.

+In September, the Laverton project brought together three internationally experienced specialists to provide technical guidance.
+Among them was American Disney Imagineer and animator Harper Goff, best known for creating Disneyland's popular Storybook Land attraction.
+He was joined by fellow American Jacob Hamel, the Disney engineer responsible for the park's water systems and lighting design.
+The third consultant was English-born animator John Wilson, a former Disney artist who had recently relocated to Melbourne, where he established his own animation studio.'

-In July 1960, it was announced that Development Consolidated P/L, a Melbourne-based conglomerate which was jointly controlled by businessmen Paul Fayman and John Emmanuel, had purchased a greater-than 500 acre site at Laverton with the intention of developing an unofficial "Australian version of Disneyland" at a cost of over £5 million.
-Estimated to employ a staff of 300–400, it was proposed the name of the site be "Australialand".
-Upon hearing the news, Walt Disney's representative in Australia, Walter A. Grainger issued a strong warning on Disney's behalf: "Walt Disney Productions and Disney Inc. of California, the originators and proprietors of 'Disneyland', deem it necessary, in the interest of the public and likely investors, to state that they have no connection with or interest in any proposed amusement park in Australia … Also, formal warning is given that the misuse of the name 'Disneyland' and the possible deception of the public may involve penalties at law."'
+After learning of the proposal, Walt Disney's Australian representative, Walter A. Grainger, informed Disney's headquarters in Hollywood.
+Acting on behalf of the company, he subsequently delivered a strongly worded warning reflecting Disney's position on the matter: “Walt Disney Productions and Disney Inc. of California, the originators and proprietors of ‘Disneyland’, deem it necessary, in the interest of the public and likely investors, to state that they have no connection with or interest in any proposed amusement park in Australia … Also, formal warning is given that the misuse of the name ‘Disneyland’ and the possible deception of the public may involve penalties at law.”'

 First talks of an official Disneyland park for Australia

 The first reports of a proposal to build an official Disneyland park in Australia were in the 1990s, when a park was proposed on the Gold Coast.
 The Walt Disney Company reportedly liked the idea, but a last minute intervention saw the plan abandoned in favour of a park in China.
 Hong Kong Disneyland opened in 2005.
 In 2007, the Walt Disney Company itself proposed building a Disneyland Resort in Sydney, with the proposed name "Disney Wharf at Sydney Harbour".
 However, the company abandoned the plan due to hefty costs.

 Recent proposals

 In recent years, proposals for a Disneyland park in Australia have resurfaced, with the majority of proposals being in either Melbourne or Adelaide.
+A formal proposal was submitted by Disney APAC Regional Executive Gerard Devan to construct such a venue which was endorsed by Global AVP John Gelke but refused by CEO Robert Iger and VP Luke Kang sighting that the domestic population base would not be sufficient to support the requisite revenues to justify the venue.

 In June 2024, David Limbrick, a Libertarian MP for the South-Eastern Metropolitan Region of the Victorian Legislative Council, proposed three potential locations for a Disneyland park in Melbourne.
 He suggested the southeastern suburbs of Cranbourne, Dandenong and Frankston as potential locations.
 Frankston Mayor Nathan Conroy supported the proposal.